rebecapoma6/EmeriTEA-Shopping/README.md

 Bootstrap: A front-end design framework that provides ready-to-use styling and components.

-Jest: A JavaScript testing framework to make sure your code works correctly.

 Testing Library: A library used to write tests and perform user testing on web applications.